 Enrollment Information and Procedures

-Harford Community College practices an open door policy of enrollment.
+Harford Community College practices an open enrollment.
 Students are enrolled at the College without regard to race, color, religion, sex, sexual orientation, national origin, age, disability or any other characteristic protected by law.
 Some restrictions exist for applicants who are currently enrolled in high school, are under 16 years of age, are not U.S. citizens or are deemed incapable of exhibiting and practicing professional student behavior.
 The College prohibits the enrollment of individuals listed on the National or Maryland Department of Public Safety and Correctional Services Sex Offender Registry or with the Harford County Child Advocacy Unit.

 If you are under 16 years of age you must contact the Assistant Director for Admissions at 443-412-2311.
 If you are currently enrolled in high school you should contact Admissions at 443-412-2109 or by e-mail at email@example.com.

 All students applying to the College should submit an application and transcripts, if required, to: